chrismattmann/MLwithTensorFlow2ed/README.md

 message, and then click through (including the token needed past the `?` in the URL) to start Your Juptyer session.

-To run the TF2.x version of the code and notebooks you can similarly run:
+To run the TF2.x version of the code and notebooks you can similarly run the `tf2` tag:

 ```
 $ docker pull chrismattmann/mltf2:tf2